What are natural gas futures?

 Global Economics

-Global natural gas prices are often quoted and transacted in US dollars, and the strength or weakness of the dollar can influence the price of natural gas.
-A stronger dollar might make natural gas more expensive for foreign buyers, potentially reducing demand and prices.
+Global natural gas prices are often quoted and transacted in U.S. dollars (USD), and the strength or weakness of the USD can influence the price of natural gas.
+A stronger USD might make natural gas more expensive for foreign buyers, potentially reducing demand and prices.
 The health of the global economy can also influence the demand for natural gas.
 Economic downturns typically decrease energy consumption, leading to reduced demand for natural gas and potentially lower prices.

 Production Levels